 ssh-agenton the local system with the private key file produced above.

-Windows (OpenSSH): the latest version(s) of Windows 10 include OpenSSH by default.
+Windows (OpenSSH): The latest version(s) of Windows 10 include OpenSSH by default.
 There is a Windows service,

-net start ssh-agent.
+Start-Service ssh-agent.
 Then, do

 Windows (Pageant): You can use Pageant instead of OpenSSH, in which case it is necessary to set the environment variable